adil-hussain-84/UiAutomatorExperiments/app1/README.md

 ##### Additional links

-* See [here](https://issuetracker.google.com/issues/178965163) for the associated bug report in IssueTracker.
+* See [here](https://issuetracker.google.com/issues/178965163) for an item in IssueTracker which was raised as an issue with the Android emulator and which was marked as "Won't Fix (Intended behavior)".